-Provides a high level of clinical expertise regarding mental health and substance abuse disorders through supervision, staff training, education, and program development.
+Provides a high level of clinical expertise regarding severe and prolonged mental illness, and substance abuse disorders through supervision, staff training, education, and program development.

 Leads an effective program by creating, coordinating and implementing clinical services, including the facilitation of program meetings, best practice models of care and daily functions as required by contractual and regulatory bodies.

-Ensures that the program’s physical environment meets required regulations for a therapeutic group-home setting including a clean, safe, and home-like atmosphere.
+Ensures that the program’s physical environment meets required regulations including a clean, safe, and home-like atmosphere.

-Monitors and maintains processes for all contractual agreements and licensing regulations including but not limited to Department of Children and Families (DCF) and CARF, and PNMI.
+Monitors and maintains processes for all contractual agreements and licensing regulations including but not limited to Department of Mental Health and Addiction Services (DMHAS) and CARF.

-Maintains and implements the Recovery and Trauma informed philosophies with direct implications to staff, clients, family, and community development.
+Maintains and implements the Recovery and Rehabilitation Option (RO) philosophies with direct implications to staff, clients, family, and community development.
+(If applicable)